areekaras/areekaras.github.io/_posts/2025-06-15-i-proved-them-wrong-then-said-nothing-at-all.md

 > The goal was never to prove *them* wrong.
 The goal was to prove *myself* right.
 The moment you need an audience for your victory, you surrender a part of it.

 True confidence isn't loud.
 It's the calm assurance that comes from enduring the process when no one is watching.
 My journey wasn't over; a new chapter was just beginning.
 Celebrating this milestone felt like building a ceiling, and I was determined to keep climbing.

+---
+This internal mindset provided the foundation for a new life, but reality always has other plans.
+In the final chapter of this prologue, I explore what happened next: [When a Rule Becomes a Cage: My Journey to Singapore](https://shibiliareekara.com/posts/when-to-break-your-own-rules-my-journey-to-singapore/).

 {% include newsletter_form.html %}